The Astro-Primordial Black Hole Merger Rates: a Reappraisal: The catalysis mechanism

 The value of $f_{80}=10^{-4}$ defines a theoretical maximum for another reason as well.
 In particular, as we can see from the right-most panel of Fig.~\ref{Final_results} for which $f_{80}=10^{-3}$, the merger rates of 10-80 and 80-80 overcome the 80-60 rate.
 This is because the abundance of PBHs becomes so large that the processes B and G dominate over all cases.
-This is problematic because the predicted merger rate density for 80-80 would then be $\sim0.3 \, \text{Gpc}^{-3}\text{yr}^{-1}$ which is above the mean empirical value inferred by LIGO/Virgo for the similar GW190521-like events.
+This is problematic because the predicted merger rate density for 80-80 would then be $\sim0.1 \, \text{Gpc}^{-3}\text{yr}^{-1}$ which is above the mean empirical value inferred by LIGO/Virgo for the similar GW190521-like events.
+We also observe that the 80-60 merger rate decreases as we consider environments with a larger abundance of PBHs in the cluster as the majority of 10-10 binaries will encounter more frequently single 80s than 60s, reducing the number of 10-60 and 80-60 binaries, with a consequent decrease of their corresponding merger rate.
 As a last remark, we note that the 80-80 merger rate density scales like $\propto f_{80}^2$ since there are two PBHs involved in the formation of an 80-80 pair and the $f_{80}$ factor enters twice.